IBM/knative101-eventing/step1/README.md

 kubectl apply --filename service.yaml
 ```

-Expected output:
+Here is the expected output:
 ```
 service.serving.knative.dev/event-display created
 ```

-Run below command and check if the status `READY` of this Knative service is `True`:
+Run the following command and check if the status `READY` of this Knative service is `True`:

 ```text
 kubectl get ksvc
 ```

-Expected output：
+Here is the expected output：
 ```
 NAME            URL                                                                              LATESTCREATED         LATESTREADY           READY     REASON event-display   http://event-display-default.mycluster-guoyc.au-syd.containers.appdomain.cloud   event-display-6mcvg   event-display-6mcvg   True
 ```

-Please notice that you get a service URL here which you could use to access this service.
+Note that you get a service URL here which you could use to access this service.
 We will use this URL in the following step.

 ## 2. Create a CronJobSource

-CronJobSource is a predefined event source which uses an in-memory timer to produce events on the specified Cron schedule.
+CronJobSource is a predefined event source that uses an in-memory timer to produce events on the specified Cron schedule.

-1. Create a cron job
+1. Create a cron job.

-    Create a file named as `cronjob.yaml` copying below content into it, which is the configuration of a cron job :
+    Create a file named as `cronjob.yaml` copying the following content into it, which is the configuration of a cron job :

     ```code
     apiVersion: sources.eventing.knative.dev/v1alpha1